xaveros/etrack/README.md

 ## TrackingResults

-Is a class that wraps around the *.h5 files written by DeppLabCut
+Is a class that wraps around the *.h5 files written by DeepLabCut

 ## ImageMarker